 - Asset-backed securities - where the money is for a portfolio of cash flows that are securitised in one bond, such as a portfolio of loans to renewable energy projects.

 - Covered bonds - where the investor has dual recourse to the issuer balance sheet (typically a bank) and also a pool of assets that are high quality (usually mortgages too).

 Corporate bonds are not generally use-of-proceeds bonds; the company is free to use the funds as they see fit.
 However, use-of-proceeds climate bonds, using the model the European Investment Bank pioneered for their Climate Awareness Bonds, allow corporations to issue a corporate bond in terms of creditworthiness, but to interest thematic investors by agreeing to verifiably invest those funds in climate change related activities.

-As theme bonds, Climate Bonds are similar to a railway bond of the 19th century, the war bonds of the early 20th century or the highway bond of the 1960s.
+As theme bonds, Climate Bonds are similar to railway bonds of the 19th century, the war bonds of the early 20th century or the highway bonds of the 1960s.
 Theme bonds are designed to:

 - ^ Environmental Theme Bonds: a major new Asset Class brewing, excerpt from Sustainable Banking – Risk and Opportunity in Financing the Future, edited by Joti Mangat, published by Thomson Reuters 2010

 - ^ Mathews, Kidney, Mallon, Hughes.
 Mobilizing private ﬁnance to drive an energy industrial revolution.
 Energy Policy 38 (2010)

 - ^ Mackenzie, C and Ascui.
 F. Investor leadership on climate change: an analysis of the investment community’s role on climate change, and snapshot of recent investor activity.
 Published by the UNEP Finance Initiative and UNPRI, 2009.